[Introduction] [My steel Slinky dipole] [My brass Slinky dipole] [References]

 1-30 MHz SWR plot of my 2x6m brass Slinky dipole - without balun

-Out of curiosity, I repeated the measurement with a 4:1 balun installed at the end of the section of twinleed feedline.
+Purely out of curiosity, I repeated the measurement with a 4:1 balun installed at the end of the section of twinleed feedline.
 The SWR plot below shows that this is not a good idea.

 1-30 MHz SWR plot of my 2x6m brass Slinky dipole - with 4:1 balun